 Anyway, as and when Rockstar does make a three-dimensional, present-day Grand Theft Auto game that's set in a virtual, quite possibly renamed version of London—and you've got to think that's fairly inevitable given the studio's habit of having new GTAs revisit previous settings*—there are a few plot line beats and environmental essentials that absolutely have to be there. (*Grand Theft Auto: London, 1969 came out in 1999 as an expansion to the original top-down game.)
 Now, I can't take full credit for this list—much of it came together while drinking wine and eating reindeer with a couple of other British games journalists.
 They know who they are, but you don't, so shout out to Joe Skrebels and Stace Harman.
 Follow them, they'll appreciate it.

 The lead character shouldn't be a criminal, exactly

-Chicken shops as a front for some sort of organised crime shenanigans
+Chicken shops as a front for some sort of organized crime shenanigans

 Article continues after the video below

-An eastern European oil-rich oligarch at the centre of a questline about erecting a statue of a famous pop singer outside a football stadium
+An eastern European oil-rich oligarch at the center of a questline about erecting a statue of a famous pop singer outside a soccer stadium

 Roman Abramovich loves The Rolling Stones.
-He's completely fucking minted and owns a world-famous football team.
-We'll call them West London Blues for the game, him Ruben Ahamavitz, and Mick Jagger can be Dick Waggler.
-Didier Drogba appears as his own damn self in a scheme-busting cameo that completely shatters the billionaire's plans to impose his stupid whims on a club rich in heritage and pride.
+He's completely fucking minted and owns a world-famous soccer team.
+We'll call them West London Blues for the game, him, Ruben Ahamavitz, and Mick Jagger can be Dick Waggler.
+Didier Drogba appears as his own damn self in a plan-busting cameo that completely shatters the billionaire's plans to impose his stupid whims on a club rich in heritage and pride.
 This mission writes itself, doesn't it?
 My job here is done.

 Hooligans, obviously, hooligans